 Q: What are the side effects of Bio-Oil?

-A: This product may cause itching, redness and a burning sensation to people who have sensitive skin.
+A: This product may cause itching, redness, and a burning sensation in people who have sensitive skin.

 Q: What directions do I need to follow for Bio-Oil?

-A: Apply a few drops of Bio-Oil to fingers or directly on skin.
-Massage into skin for 30 seconds until oil is absorbed.
+A: Apply a few drops of Bio-Oil to fingers or directly on the skin.
+Massage into the skin for 30 seconds until the oil is absorbed.
 Apply two times daily for three months or more for best results.